jeffa5/jeffa5.github.io/content/blog/2025-03-02-matrixdir.md

 ### Alternatives

-**File per message.** I envision this might lead to too many files and doesn't have an inherent ordering scheme compared to appending to the file.
+**File per message.**
+I envision this might lead to too many files and doesn't have an inherent ordering scheme compared to appending to the file.
 File names could be ordered but I still think it might lead to too many files, particularly given that most chat messages are small.

-**One big file.** This prevents the clients from efficiently viewing events from a subset of rooms, such as on startup.
+**One big file.**
+This prevents the clients from efficiently viewing events from a subset of rooms, such as on startup.

 ## Conclusion

+I'd like to make some time to implement this in a Rust library, basic handling of the file layout things, and then try to integrate synchronising from a matrix server.
+In fact, here's a work in progress repo: [matrixdir](https://github.com/jeffa5/matrixdir).
+Once that's working I think it would be interesting to try and integrate other protocols via matrix bridges, hopefully minimising the work needed as they should already be able to transform things to and from the matrix protocol format.
+Perhaps in parallel I would be able to make a start on moving chatters towards working with this new file format rather than having the synchronisation backends embedded in it.

 If you have any comments on this proposal, or want to work on it in some way, let me know.